upwaveHQ/API-Doc/source/includes/_cards.md

 The ordering parameter will order the result-set on the field given.
 Acceptable fields are:
 "created", "finished", "due".
 To specify a descending ordering direction set a minus in front e.g. `?ordering=-created`

 When filters are combined they will be AND'ed together.
-For example to list all Cards that are finished **and** which contains the word "Oslo", simply combine the filters like so: `?finished=true&q=Oslo`
+For example to list all Cards that were completed in month July 2017, combine filters like so: `?finished_start=2017-07-1&finished_end=2017-07-31`

 ## Get a Specific Card